Tangerina-PT/Tangerina/README.md

 * click on each letter to hear its name
 * start with the **easy** level, then challenge yourself with the medium and hard levels

-3. Practice spelling your name aloud in English – use Alphabet Antics and click on the letters of your name to help.
+3. Practise spelling your name aloud in English – use Alphabet Antics and click on the letters of your name to help.

 4. Extra challenge if you have time: Can you spell the names of other members of your family?

 NB: You need Adobe Flash Player to play ‘Alphabet Antics’

+***

-### 1    Initial songs
+### (1).
+Initial songs

 Listen to ![listen](/images/listen.png) and sing ![sing](/images/sing.png) the songs: